-Energy utilities must improve usability of their SharePoint repositories while still adhering to strict compliance requirements.
+Energy utilities must make accessing SharePoint easier for their workers—while still adhering to strict compliance requirements.

 In today’s energy and utility industries, field technicians are responsible for a variety of tasks often carried out in extreme and hazardous conditions.
 These include the installation, monitoring and servicing of equipment, ensuring safety in accordance with current specs, data, standards and procedures.
 In an industry where safety and reliability are mantras, all of this must be accomplished under the purview of ensuring operating, environmental, and regulatory compliance.